Members of a project

 Membership types

-Users can become members of a group or project in different ways, which define their membership type.
+Users can become members of a group or project directly or indirectly.
+Indirect membership can be inherited, shared, or inherited shared.

 Membership type Membership process